-Mike Duncan is an American podcaster and The New York Times.
+Mike Duncan is an American podcaster.
 The History of Rome aired between 2007 and 2012 and covered Roman history from its founding to the fall of the Western Roman Empire.
 The History of Rome won best educational podcast at the 2010 podcast awards, and was listed among the best podcasts of 2015 by Apple.
 “The Storm Before the Storm” entered the New York Times Bestseller list Hardcover Non-Fiction at the eighth place in November 2017.

 Duncan has written a highly enjoyable survey of the Roman Republic, stretching back to its legendary foundation through to its dissolution.
 He places Sulla at the centre of the storm that gave rise to Julius Caesar and the end of the republic.
 It is an interesting argument.
 Like Caesar, Sulla was declared dictator for life.
 Unlike Caesar, he appears to be ready to step down after a set period.